 Affordable Care Act (ACA) does not address the five-year-ban, it does enable lawful immigrants to purchase and recieve subsidies for private health insurance through the exchanges.
 Undocumented immigrants remain ineligible under the ACA to purchase private insurance, and grantees under the Deferred Action for Childhood Arrivals (DACA) program are ineligible for public and private health insurance.
-DACA grantees and undocumented immigrants are only eligible for Medicaid in states that do not use federal dollars to fund their Medicaid program and provide coverage regardless of immigrants are overrepresented in low-wage jobs that are unlikely to offere employer-sponsored health coverage."
+DACA grantees and undocumented immigrants are only eligible for Medicaid in states that do not use federal dollars to fund their Medicaid program and provide coverage regardless of immigration status, or for priviate insurance coverage obtained outside the exchanges.
+In addition, "immigrants are overrepresented in low-wage jobs that are unlikely to offere employer-sponsored health coverage."
 As a result, approximately 45% of noncitizen immigrant women of reproductive age are uninsured, compared to 24% of naturalized immigrants, and 18% of U.S. born women.
 The author concludes that current policies greatly hinder immigrants to access health insurance and health care.